Fudan-iGEM/2023-wiki/docs/src/software.md

     </div>
 </div>

 In the pRAP system, there are two regulatory elements: **RBS** and **stem-loop**.
 RBS intensity influences translation initiation rate by influencing ribosome binding to mRNA, which in turn impacts protein concentration.
-Stem loop affects protein concentration by regulating the rate of mRNA degradation[^3].
+Stem-loop affects protein concentration by regulating the rate of mRNA degradation[^3].
 By regulating the intensity of these two regulatory elements, we can control the expression of proteins.
 For more details on building pRAP system, please refer to [RAP Builder](#rap-builder).

 Compared to the multi-promoter strategy,  pRAP system has three other advantages: